-- (7) Procedures to Apply for a Reexamination: Students who wish to apply for a reexamination should: - ensure that they meet the eligibility criteria for application noted above. - complete an application form (available at the Faculty or Department responsible for the course). - have the application for reexamination approved by the Faculty or Department offering the course. - d. the Dean or delegate of the student's Faculty must also give final approval of the application.
+- (7) Procedures to Apply for a Reexamination: Students who wish to apply - for a reexamination should: - Ensure that they meet the eligibility criteria for application noted above. - b.
+Complete an application form (available at the Faculty or Department responsible for the course). - c.
+Have the application for reexamination approved by the Faculty or Department offering the course. - d.
+The Dean or delegate of the student's Faculty must also give final Approval of the application.

 Refer §22.2.8 for details on where to pay fees and to §22.2.12 for fees for special services.
 Payment of the required fee will normally be made at the time of approval of the application but must be made no later than two weeks after approval.
 Once approval has been granted reexaminations are to be written at a time and place agreed upon by the instructor and the students concerned.
-Dentistry students write in July.
+Dentistry students write by August 15.
 Normally, students in the Faculty of Law write in June.
-Refer to the Academic Schedule (§11) for the applicable dates.
+Refer to the Academic Schedule (\$11) for the applicable dates.